-On August 17, 2010, we granted shares of restricted stock to our named executive officers under the Stock Incentive Plan.
-These grants are not contingent upon approval of the proposed amended and restated Stock Incentive Plan by our shareholders at the Annual Meeting.
-If shareholders do not approve the amended and restated Stock Incentive Plan at the Annual Meeting, these restricted stock grants will remain outstanding.
-See "Compensation Discussion and Analysis - Components of Executive Compensation - Equity Based Compensation" for additional information regarding these awards of restricted stock to our named executive officers.
-On August 17, 2010, we also approved grants of shares of restricted stock to our outside (non-employee) directors under the Stock Incentive Plan, contingent upon approval of the proposed amended and restated Stock Incentive Plan by our shareholders at the Annual Meeting.
-If shareholders do not approve the amended and restated Stock Incentive Plan at the Annual Meeting, these shares of restricted stock will not be granted.
+On August 20, 2014, our Compensation Committee made grants of shares of restricted stock to our named executive officers and made grants of shares of restricted stock to our non-employee directors under the Incentive Plan.
+These grants are not contingent upon ratification and approval of the amended Incentive Plan by our shareholders at the Annual Meeting.
+If the shareholders do not ratify and approve the amended Incentive Plan at the Annual Meeting, these restricted stock grants will remain outstanding.
+See "Compensation Discussion and Analysis - Components of Executive Compensation - Equity Based Compensation" for additional information regarding these awards to our named executive officers.